Please note: a valid prescription is required for all prescription medication.

 Questions to Ask Your Clinician

-- Diet and fluids: any changes to support therapy?
+- Diet and fluids: any specific instructions?

 Authoritative Sources